knbr13/gitcs/README.md

 ## Installation

-To install the git-commits-visualizer, ensure that you have Go installed on your machine.
+To install this tool, ensure that you have Go installed on your machine.
 Then, execute the following command:

 ```bash
   go install github.com/abdullah-alaadine/git-commits-visualizer@latest